Supernatural Cleaning Recipes & Formulas

 Adding Liquid Castile and Essential Oils to Mop Water

 Mop water has never been more interesting!
 We use one ounce of Liquid Castile per gallon of mop water, dropping essential oils into our mop water to give it a refreshing, natural and clean scent.
 Our favorites?
-Lemon for kitchen and dining areas, Lavender for bedroom areas, Lime or even Peppermint essential oils for the bathrooms.
+Lemon for kitchen and dining areas, Lavender for bedroom areas, and Peppermint essential oils for the bathrooms.
 Siberian Fir Needle is quite pretty and smells like a high class pine.
 One Mabel Rep told me she loves Spearmint.
 I tried it and it was seductive.
 I know, spearmint seductive?
-Yes, more so with Lime.

 Mold Spray